Quick & Easy Reference

 3. When will the CONNECT Plan payouts be made?

 Payouts under the CONNECT Plan will be made in the month of November at the defined points every 3 to 5 years of the officer’s career.
-Officers who are due for the payout must be in service during the payout month.
+The qualifying period for a full annual deposit under the CONNECT Plan is defined as 1 Jan to 15 Nov each year.
+To be eligible for CONNECT Plan payout, officers must be in service on 31 December in that year.

 4. Are the deposits and payouts in the CONNECT Plan guaranteed?

 No, MOE will review the amount of deposits and payouts regularly.
 The actual quantum to be set aside each year and to be paid out would be dependent on various factors, including the state of the economy.

 5. I am a NIE Trainee, am I eligible for the CONNECT Plan?

 No, you are not eligible for the CONNECT Plan.
 The following groups of Education Officers are not eligible for the CONNECT Plan:

 1. What is the career structure and advancement in Education Service?